mkrapp/semic/README.md

 SEMIC
 =====

-*SEMIC* is a *S*urface *E*nergy and *M*ass Balance of *I*ntermediate *C*omplexity.
+*SEMIC* is a _S_urface _E_nergy and _M_ass Balance Model of _I_ntermediate _C_omplexity.
 It calculates surface temperature and mass balance terms (e.g., accumulation and ablation) over snow- and ice-covered regions, especially over glaciers or large ice sheets.
-The model is driven by atmospheric forcing like air temperure, downwelling radiation, wind, humidity and surface pressure.
+The model is driven by atmospheric forcing like air temperature, downwelling radiation, wind, humidity, surface pressure, snow fall, and rain fall.

 Example
 -------